noor188/Shopping-cart/README.md

 # Shopping cart
- A shopping card with some basic commands using python and oop
+ A shopping card with some basic commands using python and object oriented programing